Zarina Diyas: 2010: First top 10 win, top 200

-2011–12: Modest results, fall in rankings, shoulder surgery
+2011–12: Fall in rankings, shoulder surgery

 During 2011, Diyas did not progress so much, having mostly modest results.
 Her most significant finish was a final at the $25k Kunming event which she lost to Iryna Brémond.
-She then reached semifinals at the $50k event in Wenshan but was not advanced to the another quarterfinal for the rest of the year.
+She then reached semifinals at the $50k event in Wenshan but was not advanced to another quarterfinal for the rest of the year.
 On the WTA Tour, she won only one match, defeating Sun Shengnan in the first round of the Guangzhou International Open; but she lost in the next match to Petra Martić.

 In late 2011, Diyas underwent shoulder surgery and did not play tennis for the next seven months, which caused her to fall in the rankings, dropping her outside the top 300.
 The following year in May, she made her return on the ITF Circuit at the Kangaroo Cup where she failed to qualify for the main draw.
 A month later, she won her third ITF title at the $25k event in Bukhara, not dropping a set the whole tournament.
 Later that year, she was advanced to the final of a $25k event in Taipei, where she lost to Zheng Saisai.
 The next week, she participated in a new WTA Challenger event, also in Taipei.
 In the first round, she defeated the world No. 40 and top seed, Peng Shuai, in straight sets.
-The, in the following round, she made a lopsided win over Varatchaya Wongteanchai, losing just one game.
-She then lost in the quarterfinals to Kurumi Nara, which would mark her last quarterfinal of the season.
+Then, in the following round, she made a lopsided win over Varatchaya Wongteanchai, losing just one game.
+She then lost to Kurumi Nara, which would mark her last quarterfinal of the season.

 2013: Back in the top 200

 Diyas started season playing mostly qualifyings for WTA tournaments.
 She began the year ranked world No. 264 and finished more than 100 spots higher.
 In February, she recorded a first win on the WTA Tour in 2013, prevailing over Kristýna Plíšková in the first round of the Malaysian Open.
 In the second round, she was eliminated by Ashleigh Barty.
 She then returned to the ITF Circuit, mostly achieving modest results.
 Her only ITF title of the year came in October at the $25k event in Makinohara, where she defeated rising Swiss junior and future top-ten player Belinda Bencic to clinch victory.
-She then advanced to another ITF final at the Caesar & Imperial Cup in Taipei but lost to Paula Kania, in straight sets.
+She then advanced to another ITF Circuit final at the Caesar & Imperial Cup in Taipei but lost to Paula Kania, in straight sets.